 Why A Strong Core Is Important

 Athletes think the “core” is primary their abdominal muscles and it is a complex series of muscles which extend far beyond just your abs.
 At the front, they go from the base of your ribs all the way down through your abdominals, pelvic girdle, to the upper quad.
-At the back, they extend from your upper hamstrings and glutes.
-Your core also includes the areas around your hips that allow extension, flexion, and oblique rotation.
+At the back, they extend from your upper hamstrings and glutes and the areas around your hips that allow extension, flexion, and oblique rotation.

 Core stability is what helps you to support your spine, allowing you to sit and stand tall instead of slouching.
 Strengthening your core muscles will not only prevent injuries, but it will also improve your triathlon performance by increasing flexibility and allowing you to generate power in a wider range of motions.

 Having a strong core and hip stability also helps to lengthen your body and creates an ideal position for swimming, biking, and running.
 This will allow you to complete each section of a triathlon more efficiently so that you can finish races stronger.
 Typically, if your core strength or stability is lacking, it shows through towards the end of races when running and even biking form breaks down.